-- (1) All permitted signs shall be in compliance with the attached table. - (2) No provision of this section proscribes the use of signs by the Trustees of the Village of Kinderhook, or any other governmental agency, in order to maintain the health, safety, and welfare of the public. - (3) All required signage dimensions are contained in attached table at the end of this chapter 130-19. - B. Signs in residential districts. - (1) Nonconforming uses and permitted nonresidential uses, except places of worship, libraries, - museums, social clubs or societies, and nonprofit day nurseries, may display signs pertaining to the use of the property and/or goods or services rendered thereupon. - (2) Dwellings for five or more families may display non-illuminated signs identifying the premises. - (3) Any dwelling unit in a detached or attached structure may display one nameplate or professional sign, provided such sign is fixed to the main wall of the residence building. - (4) Signs or bulletin boards customarily incident to places of worship, libraries, museums, social clubs or societies, and nonprofit day nurseries shall be located on the premises. - (5) Signs pursuant to this section shall be set back at least five feet from the lot line if not attached to the building. [here and elsewhere [def.] (for definition) are terms which need clarification in a definitions or glossary section.
+- (1) All permitted signs shall be in compliance with the attached table. - (2) No provision of this section proscribes the use of signs by the Trustees of the Village of Kinderhook, or any other governmental agency, in order to maintain the health, safety, and welfare of the public. - (3) All required signage dimensions are contained in attached table at the end of this chapter 130-19. - B. Signs in residential districts. - (1) Nonconforming uses and permitted nonresidential uses, except places of worship, libraries, museums, social clubs or societies, and nonprofit day nurseries, may display signs pertaining to the use of the property and/or goods or services rendered thereupon. - (2) Dwellings for five or more families may display non-illuminated signs identifying the premises. - (3) Any dwelling unit in a detached or attached structure may display one nameplate or professional sign, provided such sign is fixed to the main wall of the residence building. - (4) Signs or bulletin boards customarily incident to places of worship, libraries, museums, social clubs or societies, and nonprofit day nurseries shall be located on the premises. - (5) Signs pursuant to this section shall be set back at least five feet from the lot line if not attached to the building.
+Lot lines are those indicated on property surveys attached to deed; Sidewalks and verges are outside the lot lines [here and elsewhere [def.] (for definition) are terms which need clarification in a definitions or glossary section.
 In this case "lot line."
 Does this include sidewalk, and grass strip between sidewalk and street?].